istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

     > Note that you may need to wait several seconds for the update of the `VirtualService` to propagate to the egress gateway.

-1. Query the Mixer log and see that the information about the requests appear again in the log:
+1. Query the Mixer log and see that the information about the requests appears again in the log:

     ```command-output-as-json
     $ kubectl -n istio-system logs $(kubectl -n istio-system get pods -l istio-mixer-type=telemetry -o jsonpath='{.items[0].metadata.name}') mixer | grep egress-access | grep cnn | tail -4